webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

      description: "The child"
      type: inventory

 Any networking configuration declared in a parent node in the networks.yml configuration will be inherited by any child node, unless expressly overidden in the child.
 This allows children to inherit networking configuraton from their parent (e.g. a GCP authorisation) but override where appropriate (e.g. a location or region).
+The same is true for SSH configuration.
 For more information, see :doc:`../network/network-configuration-attributes`).

-Any metadata declared in a parent node will in inherited (i.e. available) to any child node, unless expressly overidden in the metadata for that child.
+Any metadata declared in a parent node will also be inherited in any child node, unless expressly overidden in the metadata for that child.
 For more information, see :doc:`../metadata/metadata-framework`.

+This structure contextualises configuration, and allows for its re-use.

 .. note::